An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Introduction

-For {\bf A2}-(ii), when $g(x)$ is not affine, a more common assumption adopted in the literature when dealing with fractional optimization problems is that $f(x)\ge 0$ and $g(x)>0$ for all $x\in\K$ (c.f. \cite{Jeyakumar2012,Nguyen2016,Schaible2003}).
-If this weaker condition is satisfied a priori, see Remark \ref{rk::assumption} for a treatment.

-A convex polynomial is called s.o.s-convex if its Hessian matrix can be written as the product of a polynomial matrix and its transpose (see Definition \ref{sos-convex}).
-In particular, separable convex polynomials and convex quadratic functions are s.o.s-convex.
-Therefore, our model \eqref{FMP} under {\bf A1-2} contains the {\itshape linear semi-infinite programming} and the {\itshape convex quadratic semi-infinite programming} as special cases.
+A convex polynomial is called sos-convex if its Hessian matrix can be written as the product of a polynomial matrix and its transpose (see Definition \ref{sos-convex}).
+In particular, separable convex polynomials and convex quadratic functions are sos-convex.
+Therefore, our model \eqref{FMP} under {\bf A1-2} contains subclasses of {\itshape linear semi-infinite programming} and {\itshape convex quadratic semi-infinite programming} with polynomial parametrizations.
 Moreover, if $\Y$ is defined by finitely many polynomial inequalities, then the problem of minimizing a polynomial $h(y)\in\RR[y]$ over $\Y$ can be reformulated as an FSIPP problem satisfying {\bf A1-2}.
 As is well known, the polynomial optimization problem is NP-hard even when $n>1$, $h(y)$ is a nonconvex quadratic polynomial and $\Y$ is a polytope (c.f. \cite{PardalosVavasis1991}).
 Hence, in general the FSIPP problem considered in this paper cannot be expected to be solved in polynomial time unless P=NP.
 Particularly, minimizing a ratio of quadratic functions is of great importance and some methods can be found in \cite{SSY1995,WMX2021,YX2020}.
 However, these methods were given for dealing with finitely constrained problems, while we aim to solve the problem \eqref{FMP} with infinitely many constraints.

 Over the last several decades, due to a great number of applications in many fields, semi-infinite programming (SIP) has attracted a great deal of interest and been very active research areas \cite{Goberna2017,Goberna2018,Hettich1993,Still2007}.
 Numerically, SIP problems can be solved by different approaches including, for instance, discretization methods, local reduction methods, exchange methods, simplex-like methods etc; see \cite{Goberna2017,Hettich1993,Still2007} and the references therein for details.
 If the functions involved in SIP are polynomials, the representations of nonnegative polynomials over semi-algebraic sets from real algebraic geometry allow us to derive semidefinite programming (SDP) \cite{handbookSDP} relaxations for such problems \cite{GS2020,Lasserre2011,SIPPSDP,XSQ}.